ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 Jump commands (`JUMP, JNZE, JZER, JNEG, JNZE`) require the parameter to be a label, declared somewhere in the program.
 Labels are case-sensitive.
 Labels may be put before commands (e.g. `endless-loop: JUMP endless-loop`), or into their own lines.
 They may contain any non-whitespace characters, including numbers.
-Labels consisting only of numbers will always be interpreted as arbitrary strings, however, not as an actual numeric program address.
+Labels consisting only of numbers will always be interpreted as arbitrary strings, however, not as actual numeric program addresses.

-Address commands (`ADDD, SUBD, LODD, STOD`) accept address constants as well as special addresses *a0*=0x500 through *a10*=0x50A, and *one*=0x50B.
+Address commands (`ADDD, SUBD, LODD, STOD`) accept address constants in the range [0,65535] in addition to named addresses *a0*=1280 through *a10*=1290, and *one*=1291.
 The value at address *one* is preinitialized with the value 1, but may be changed during runtime.
+Numeric parameters must be specified as decimal numbers.

 ## Execution
 The entire address space is initialized to 0, with the exception of the special address *one* (which is set to 1).

+The stack pointer wraps around as it reaches either extreme of the available address space.
+It is initialized with 0, but may be redefined using the SWAP command.
-The stack pointer is initialized to 0, such that when it is decremented, it wraps around to the last possible address (65535), and then progresses downwards.
+If initialized to 0, a decrementing stack pointer wraps around to the largest possible address (65535) before progressing further downwards.
-If the stack is emptied during execution, then it will wrap around back to 0.
-Unless specific stack addresses are desired, it is not necessary to explicitly initialize the stack pointer.
+Since PUSH decrements the stack pointer before writing to the new address, the value at address 0 remains unchanged in this case.
+The simulation keeps track of the initial stack value (0 unless SWAP is executed), and allows to log the stack pointer relative to its initial value.
+Under regular circumstances this relative position represents the stack fill level.

 Execution starts with the top-most instruction specified in the program, and continues until the program either exits beyond the bottom most instruction, or the HALT command is executed.